romshark/tik/README.md

 `{var0, plural, other{# messages in {var0, plural, other{# groups}}}}`
 ```

-## ICU Encoding – Positional Mapping
+### Positional Argument Mapping

 All placeholders are mapped positionally, meaning that the order of occurrence in the TIK
-is the order expected for parameter inputs.
+is the order expected for argument inputs.

 ```
 [report] By {time-short}, {name} received {# emails}.